Executioner's Cottage Salzburg: Beautiful City Hides Terror

 The notion of a frame within a frame is itself an important element of composition.

-Notice how the pathways providing access across the large expanse of lawn also act to divide the image up into separate areas of interest.
+Notice how the pathways, that provide access across the large expanse of lawn, also act to divide the image up into separate areas of interest.

-The other interesting way I’ve used a line in this photo is to use the road as a horizon.
+The other interesting way I’ve used line to enhance the composition of this photo is to use the road behind the Executioner’s Cottage as a horizon.

-The fact that it’s placed about 2/3 up into the frame helps as that’s the classic one to three ratio where the horizon’s often placed in photos and paintings.
+The fact that it’s placed about 2/3 up into the frame helps as that’s the classic one to three ratio where the horizon is often placed in photos and paintings.

 Shape